evilyesh/web-llm/description.md

 **# Project: Interactive Chat with File Management**
 A web app for chatting with a model, managing files, and configuring settings.
-Built with Flask (Python) and JavaScript.
+Built with aiohttp (Python) and JavaScript.

 ---
 ## Structure